ME BEFORE YOU

 British novelist Jojo Moyes has written more than a romantic novel with Me Before You.
-The story takes place in a small English village whose inhabitants are experiencing the sort of economic and work-related difficulties facing so many middle class families.
+The story takes place in a small English village whose inhabitants are experiencing the same economic and work-related difficulties facing so many middle-class families.
 This particular village is a bit singular in that it has an ancient castle which, as a tourist attraction, is its economic mainstay.
 Much of the village’s future is wedded to its past, none more so than Moyes’s protagonist, Louise Clark.

 Will Traynor is a handsome, thirtyish financier who also resides with his parents, but that is about the only thing he and Louise have in common.
 Will is quadriplegic, injured when struck down as he ran to catch a cab in London.
 At the time Mrs. Traynor hires Louise, Will has been living an angry, painful, wheelchair-bound life for two years.
 Louise, with no real experience as a caretaker, is surprised to get the offer based solely on her previous boss’s recommendation, describing her as “a warm, chatty, and life-enhancing presence.”
 Louise is further confounded to find that the job will only last six months.

-Louise’s job has put her ongoing but shallow relationship with her boyfriend in jeopardy as she becomes more open and honest with Will than her boyfriend.
+As Louise becomes more open and honest with Will, her shallow relationship with her boyfriend is compromised.
 Can such honesty, which affects both patient and caretaker, lead to something that will last longer than the contracted six months?

 Louise’s understanding of what makes life worth living is challenged and tested the closer she gets to the end of the six months.
-Moyes’ love story is not lost on the reader who will grapple with an array of complex issues, moral and physical, alongside Louise and the Traynor family.
+As the six-month deadline approaches, the reader will grapple with the same complex moral and physical issues that Louise and the Traynor family must deal with.
 Me Before You is a small treasure.
-It is also a quiet treasure and its value is that it will move the thoughtful reader well beyond any tears shed. – Sunny Solomon
+It is also a quiet treasure, and its value is that it will move the thoughtful reader well beyond any tears shed. – Sunny Solomon

 Also available by Moyes: The Girl You Left Behind; The Last Letter from Your Lover; One Plus One; Windfallen; Sheltering Rain; The Horse Dancer; The Ship of Brides; The Peacock Emporium; Silver Bay; Night Music; Foreign Fruit; Honeymoon in Paris.